Drive Spike with Load Distribution Plate into Ground

 What are the Benefits?

-Save on time, labor, materials, mixing cement, and clean up and the foundation won't blow away in high winds.
+You will save on time, labor, materials i.e. mixing cement, cleaning up and the foundation won't blow away in high winds.

 I could see this being quite beneficial for builders in most areas